Inspiration exists, but it has to find us working.

 Those who take themselves or their life too seriously rarely if ever find the inspiration they are after.
-Inspiration simply cannot thrive within a mind that isn’t flexible enough to see the brighter side of life.
-This in particular becomes problematic when a silly idea comes to mind.
+Inspiration simply cannot thrive in a mind that isn’t flexible enough to see the brighter side of life.
+This, in particular, becomes problematic when a silly idea comes to mind.
 The person who takes life too seriously will immediately dismiss this idea.
 It is the person who is willing to have some fun and play with the idea who will gain the superior advantage over the long-haul.

 The final suggestion essentially has nothing to do with inspiration but rather everything to do with proactive action.

 Inspiration will not always strike when you want it to.
-And if you’re waiting for it to strike then you could in fact be wasting a great deal of time that you can use to help move yourself forward.
+And if you’re waiting for it to strike then you could, in fact, be wasting a great deal of time that you can use to help move forward.

 Typically the best way to find inspiration is through taking positive proactive action in the pursuit of your goal.
 When we are moving, doing, talking, and grooving our way towards our goal, that is when all the pieces start to come together.
 All of a sudden what initially didn’t make any sense at all, or what in fact might have looked like a dead end finally starts to make perfect sense.
 Uncertainty turns to clarity and the path ahead is now in full view.

 This is essentially how to find inspiration.
 It’s all in the actions you take and not necessarily within the moments of contemplation.
 Therefore it can be said that inspiration is not a passive act but rather a proactive venture that reveals itself through the actions we take in the pursuit of our goals.